 First we have a free 20 minute phone or virtual parent consultation to determine if I am the right fit for you and your child.
 We discuss if you're interested in consulting, short-term or long-term support.

-If we're a good fit, the next step is a 60-90 minute virtual initial consultation where I meet with your child and you.
+If we're a good fit, the next step is a 60-90 minute initial consultation where I meet with your child and you.
 We discuss your child's current needs and what type of support program would be most effective.

-In the beginning of working together, I recommend meeting 1-2 times a week for at least one month to build a strong connection and then determine the best session frequency after that.
+In the beginning of working together, I usually recommend meeting 1-2 times a week for at least one month to build a strong connection and then determine the best session frequency after that.

 If you would like to learn more, contact me to schedule a free 20 minute consultation.